tom-tan/auctex-latexmk/README.md

 ```
 After that, by using `M-x TeX-command-master` (or C-c C-c), you can use
 LatexMk command to compile TeX source.

 LatexMk will inherit many AUCTeX settings, including:
 * Run with `-interaction-nonestopmode` if `TeX-interactive-mode` minor mode is
   active
 * Run with `-synctex` if `TeX-source-correlate-mode` is active

-If you would like LatexMk to aso pass the `-pdf` flag when `TeX-PDF-mode` is
+If you would like LatexMk to pass the `-pdf` flag when `TeX-PDF-mode` is
 active add
 ```elisp
     (setq auctex-latexmk-inherit-TeX-PDF-mode t)